ZOXEXIVO/football-simulator/README.md

 - Predict match results
 - Predict the success of player transfers
-  Example: send Kylian Mbappé to Italian Bari and run simulation for 5 years and watch results
+  Example: send Kylian Mbappe to Italian Bari and run simulation for 5 years and watch results

 What do I need to do?
 1) Make a simulation of the match